 Only the people who are helping and supporting you, as part of your health and care will see or update your records.

 This may be your doctor, carer, or the health worker that you see; this can include mental health social workers and some administrative staff.
 But we are all trained to make sure your records are updated accurately, and all take our legal duty seriously so your privacy is protected.

-Sometimes, to make sure you get the best care from us, we do work with teams from other health and care organisations.
-They may be voluntary charities, other health providers or the local council/Police.
+Sometimes, to make sure you get the best care from us, we work with teams from other health and care organisations.
+They may be voluntary charities, other health providers, or the local council/Police.
 Remember, we will only share what is needed for your care.
 Under the law, there may be times when we must share information but are not required to seek your consent.
 Such as:

 - If there is a concern you are putting yourself, or another person (or child) at risk of serious harm.

 - Where we have been instructed to do so by the Court or part of the investigation of a serious crime.